ProjectLiminality/ProjectLiminalityMVP/README.md

 ## Contributing

-(Add guidelines for contributing to the project when ready)
+Contributing guidelines will be added in the future.
+Stay tuned for updates on how to get involved in the project.

 ## License